Jang Wooyoung: Television career

 Jang and fellow 2PM member Ok Taec-yeon hosted SBS's music show Inkigayo with actress Ha Yeon-joo from July 2009 to January 2010 and with f(x)'s Sulli from February 2010 to July 2010.
-From February 2, 2010 to August 3, 2010, he starred as an assistant MC on Kim Seung-woo's KBS talk show Win Win alongside Girls' Generation's Taeyeon.
+From February 2, 2010 to August 3, 2010, he starred as an assistant MC on Kim Seung-woo's KBS talk show 'Win Win' alongside Girls' Generation's Taeyeon.

 In 2014, he was paired with actress Park Se-young as a couple for nine months during the fourth season of MBC's We Got Married.
 In 2017, Jang and model Irene Kim hosted the web show Which Is Better?, in which the two tested trending products and services to evaluate their value worth.

 In 2021, he was a fixed panelist on the eighth season of I Can See Your Voice after previously appearing as a guest in the third and fifth seasons.
 The same year, he was cast as a judge for Joseon Top Singer, a Korean traditional music competition program.
 In 2022, he was cast as a judge for Mnet's Street Man Fighter, a dance competition show between male dance crews, due to his past experience in street dance battles prior to his debut.
 In 2023, he was interviewed for the documentary series K-Pop Generation along with his bandmates Jun.
 K, Nichkhun, and Hwang Chan-sung.
-That same year, he was cast as a judge and producer on the reality competition shows My Teenage Boy: Fantasy Boys and King of Karaoke: VS.
+That same year, he was cast as a judge and producer on the reality competition shows My Teenage Boy: Fantasy Boys and 'King of Karaoke: VS'.

 From 2022 to 2024, Jang was a main cast member of the KBS2 weekly variety show Beat Coin.
 Along with his co-star Joo Woo-jae, he was nominated for the Rookie of the Year Award at the 2022 KBS Entertainment Awards for his work on the show.
-In 2025, he rejoined the cast and production team of Beat Coin on a successor show titled Screwballs, which began airing every Sunday on Netflix since February 23.
+He rejoined the cast and production team of Beat Coin on a successor show titled Screwballs, which began airing on Netflix on February 23, 2025.

 In 2025, Jang hosted two YouTube web shows: the web variety series K-Requests on OOTB Studio's YouTube channel, which focused on product design research and development activities for various companies, and the interview web series Should We Meet Up Today? on Billboard Korea's YouTube channel.
-Also in 2025, he was cast as a co-host for the observational dating program Noona Is a Woman to Me.
+Later that year, he was cast as a co-host for the KBS2 dating show Mind the Noona Gap.

+In 2026, he was a cast member for the tvN home renovation show Unpredictable House.